leotaku/elisp-check/COMPARISON.md

 * Requires quite a bit of configuration by the package author
 * No native support for any linters or test frameworks (manual setup is needed)
-* No integration with any CI service (manual setup is needed)
+* No automatic integration with any CI service (manual setup is needed)
 * No code annotations
 * Depends on Python 3.x